pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ne-d3dkmddi-_dxgk_interrupt_type.md

 ### -field DXGK_INTERRUPT_GPU_ENGINE_STATE_CHANGE:20

+An engine state transition has occurred that requires a CPU power action or timeout recovery.
 Available starting in Windows 11, version 22H2 (WDDM 3.1).

 ## -see-also